Frequently Asked Questions

 - To zoom: Alt + right mouse button

-Is there a way to automatically propagate name changes between Qt Design Studio and Qt Design Studio?
+Can I automatically propagate name changes between Qt Design Studio and Qt Creator?

 Use the project wizard templates to create an application in Qt Design Studio and copy your .qml files to the project folder.
 Then make some changes to the project configuration and source files, as instructed in Converting UI Projects to Applications.

 Will my application with 3D components run at 60 FPS?

 With the ability to test the full (2D/3D) UI in Qt Design Studio on target hardware, you will quickly be able to determine if a 3D object is causing performance issues using the FPS field in the Design mode.
 FPS displays the frames-per-second (FPS) refresh rate of previewed animations.